petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/roles-and-permissions/commerce-roles-reference.md

 ## Out-of-the-Box Roles

 The following roles are available out-of-the-box with your DXP instance.
-They are included alongside default DXP roles and you can modify them if needed.
+They are included with default DXP roles, and you can modify them if needed.
 See [Defining Role Permissions](https://learn.liferay.com/dxp/latest/en/users-and-permissions/roles-and-permissions/defining-role-permissions.html) for more information.

 ### Account Administrator

 > Account Role

-Account administrators are super users of their account.
+Account administrators are account super users.
 They can approve or reject orders when there is a [buyer order approval](../../order-management/order-workflows/enabling-or-disabling-order-workflows.md#enabling-workflow) workflow enabled and oversee the order managers and buyers of their account.
 They can modify their account, invite or add users to it, and assign roles to other account members.
 Account administrators cannot create or delete accounts.
 This permission is reserved for instance administrators.

-The accounts permissions pertain to the account administrator's ability to modify accounts in a B2B setting, while the open carts permissions affect the administrator's ability to modify orders regardless of the store type.
+The accounts permissions define how account administrators can modify accounts in a B2B setting, while the open carts permissions define how administrators can modify orders regardless of the store type.

 | Permissions                                                          | Description                                                                                                |
 | :------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------- |